 3. Taxable income

 Taxable income is the amount of your income, after deductions, that is subject to income tax.
 It can consist of both earned and unearned income and is generally less than your gross income.
 You calculate this by taking your AGI, which is your total income, and subtracting your standard or itemized deductions and qualified business income deduction, if applicable.
-This final figure is what is used to determine what you owe in taxes.
+This final figure is used to determine what you owe in taxes.

 4. Filing status

 Your filing status indicates which tax rates apply to your income and the size of your standard deduction.
-Filing status is closely linked to marital status and it’s important because marital status and dependents determine a person’s tax bracket.
-The IRS offers an interactive tool‡ to help you determine your 2021 filing status.
+Filing status is closely linked to marital status, and it’s important because marital status and dependents determine a person’s tax bracket.
+The IRS offers an interactive tool‡ to help you determine your filing status.
 There are five different filing statuses:

 - Single